 The business end of the Californian Stamps in the museum which when working would crush the ore to a fine powder for processing.

-A second image of the stamps heads.
+Another image of the stamps heads.

 Each arm has a Stamp Head attached to the end, the cams between would force the arm upwards, then slip off and gravity would drop the head downwards.